Animal ethics committees

 - The effective monitoring of the wellbeing of animals

 - If applicable, the previous independent external review report.

 All of the above listed items will require the associated paperwork to demonstrate compliance.
 The paperwork required will include, but is not limited to:

 - AEC terms of reference

-The External Review Report describes any corrective actions required, and if necessary, makes recommendations for improvements in standards.
+The External Review Report describes areas of compliance for the AEC as well as any corrective actions required, and if necessary, makes recommendations for short and long term improvements.